-Cooperation, Community, and Creativity are my key words – how could I be anything but Canadian?
-I live and work in a 200 year old pink house perched at the top of town in lovely Lunenburg, Nova Scotia.
-I count myself profoundly blessed to do meaningful work for makers around the world while living a simple handmade life with my young family in this vibrant historical community.
+Cooperation, Community, and Creativity are my driving force – how could I be anything but Canadian?
+I live with my partner Chris, his sister Beth and our combined three children in a 200 year old pink house perched at the top of town in lovely Lunenburg, Nova Scotia – we also all work together at the cafe!
+I count myself profoundly blessed to have been able to do meaningful work for makers around the world while living a simple handmade life with my young family in this vibrant historical community.

 Why community organizing?
+I didn’t always have an idyllic life and was driven to solve the problems that seemed so obvious to me as a kid growing up with a Black single mother in one of Canada’s poorest communities.
 I sat on my first Board of Directors in East Vancouver by nine and had worked with over fifty inner city and rural organizations before I turned 20.
-I started my first handmade business as a young mom in 2003 and have been an entrepreneur ever since.
-As the great-granddaughter of an underground railroad operator, granddaughter of a civil rights activist who marched at Selma, and the Black-Cherokee-Jewish daughter of a diversity advocate it isn’t surprising I chose a life working with diverse creative communities.
-Drawing on this rich, diverse history of social activism and collective action I now use my community organizing skills to develop programs for both rural and urban communities across North America.
-I’ve built relationships with thousands of makers, innovators, companies and communities, to create projects that lift us all up and help us make real meaningful connections on and offline.
+As the daughter of a Black community advocate, the granddaughter of a Jewish civil rights activist and artist from Brooklyn, and distant relative of Harriet McClintock who was a famed Pennsylvania Underground Railroad operator it isn’t surprising I chose a life working with diverse creative communities.
+Drawing on this rich, diverse history of social activism and collective action I have used my community organizing skills to develop programs for both rural and urban communities across North America building relationships with thousands of makers, innovators, companies and communities, to create projects that lift us all up and help us make real meaningful connections on and offline.

 I know my two hands can make a movement and a hundred hands can make anything happen.
 I have seen through over 10 years of community organizing that when we work together anything is possible, my purpose is to help make that possibility reality.